kazi-salam/readme-template/README.md

 ###### Kazi Salam

 <p>This is Kazi Abdus Salam.
-My date of birth of date 30 August 1955.
-I am an IT professional and a Web Developer in angladesh.</p>
+My date of birth 30 August 1955.
+I am an IT professional and a Web Developer in Bangladesh.</p>

 <br/>